BrandonContreras/NLP_Final/README.txt

-All was ran on Google Colab notebooks.
+All code was ran on Google Colab notebooks.
 Unfortunately I was unable to create a working product and only got so far as to train my model.
 A short description of the artifacts I have produced are written below.

 model_training.ipynb 				- Defining and training my model.
 Experimenting with different network structures